Skip to content

 The Agent class has full API documentation, but conceptually you can think of an agent as a container for:

-• An optional structured result type — the structured datatype the LLM must return at the end of a run
+Structured result type The structured datatype the LLM must return at the end of a run, if specified.

-• A dependency type constraint — system prompt functions, tools and result validators may all use dependencies when they're run
+Dependency type constraint System prompt functions, tools, and result validators may all use dependencies when they're run.

-• Agents may optionally also have a default LLM model associated with them; the model to use can also be specified when running the agent
+LLM model Optional default LLM model associated with the agent.
+Can also be specified when running the agent.

 Here's a toy example of an agent that simulates a roulette wheel: